ic-labs/django-icekit/docs/install/manual-install.rst

 Database
 ........

-ICEkit requires a PostgreSQL database.
+GLAMkit requires a PostgreSQL database.
 On OS X, we recommend `Postgres.app <http://postgresapp.com/>`__.
 It is easy to install, start, stop, and upgrade.